 This stunning setting is home to a series of Food Halls including a boulangerie, patisserie, fromagerie, butchers which includes everything from the finest cuts of beef to woodcock, pheasant, and grouse.
 A fishmongers hall with an actual statue made out of fish.
 There’s charcuterie, chocolates, fancy cakes, teas and coffees imported from over the world and several eateries where you can indulge in sushi, French cuisine, steak, lobster and so much more.

 The Halls are simply stunning and beautifully restored to their original features they make you feel like you have stepped back in time, making this a perfect stop on your London bucket list.
 Harrods Food Hall puts a new meaning to the saying “you eat with your eyes first.”

 Shopping at Harrods is a wander down the roads of the rich and famous and what they eat.
 You can see wagyu beef that costs $185 a kilo, caviar, oysters, and $2,000 wines.
 You can spend nearly $25 on a sandwich!

 - Ride a double decker bus

 - Views from St. Paul’s Cathedral

 Planning to extend your trip beyond London and into Europe?
 Check out our European bucket list that is full of great things to do on the continent.

-Have w wonderful time planning your London bucket list stops and enjoy your trip!
+You can easily see London in 2 days if you are short on time.
+Just budget your time and plan in advance.
+Have a wonderful time planning your London bucket list stops and enjoy your trip!